markbirbeck/docker-compose-run/README.md

 The module provides a single function that takes two parameters:

-* the name of the application to run, and;
+* the name of the service to run, and;
-* the directory in which the `docker-compose.yml` file is located.
+* the directory in which the `docker-compose.yml` file is located, and;
+* the name of the application to run.

-The application name is used in two ways; the first is as a key into the Docker Compose file, and the second is as the name of the command to run _within_ the Docker container.
+The service name must match the key in the Docker Compose file.
+The application parameter is the name of the command to run _within_ the Docker container.

+Note that the application name can be omitted if the Docker image has been set up in such a way that it's not needed.
+This will be the case if the `ENTRYPOINT` has been set in the `Dockerfile`.